JustinMountain/personal-blog/README.md

 1. Re-write short intro to each article
 2. Need new profile picture (512x512)

-3. Hook up Contact form to Discord via Zapier / Add Discord to social links
+3. Hook up Contact form to Discord via Zapier
-- Social Icon Size/Spacing (remember footer)

 4.

+Discord invite needs 30 day update unless I want to pay for the subscription (currently expires 2023/09/20)